Court Registry Officer

 Court registry officers usually earn

-Pay for court registry officers varies depending on experience, but they usually earn $43,000 to $58,000 a year.
+Pay for court registry officers varies depending on experience, but they can earn $50,000 to $70,000 a year.

 (This information is a guide only.
 Find out more about the sources of our pay information)